top of page

 Draw with references

-However much we think we can rely on our memories to draw something, this series of illustrations from artist Jack Stroud shows that how important to use references to study a subject in detail.
+No matter how much we think we can rely on our memory to draw something accurately, this series of illustrations by Jack Stroud shows how important it is to use references when studying a subject in detail.

-Pencil sketch is very important process for stippling.
-Think of pencil sketch as a clean draft, and inking process as a final copy.
+Creating a pencil sketch is an essential step in the stippling process.
+Think of your pencil sketch as a clean draft, and the inking process as the final copy.

-Even though I’m a strong believer that art should be fun and stress-free, launching straight into ink is too difficult.
-Draw your image in pencil first, then add ink over it.
+Even though I believe art should be fun and stress-free, jumping straight into ink can be very challenging.
+Start with pencil first, then add ink over it.

-I usually make a really rough quick draft on another paper to put my ideas together first, then make a clean pencil sketch based on the rough draft.
+I usually begin with a rough, quick draft on another sheet of paper to organize my ideas.
+Once I’m happy with the composition, I create a clean pencil sketch based on that rough draft.

-Here's the general process of my drawing.
-I drew this for a band's album cover.
+Here’s an example of my general drawing process.
+I created this sketch for a band’s album cover.

 WHERE TO START